Trustworthiness

 Authentic partnerships are built on trust.

-A long and ongoing history of mistreatment and abuse has fostered logical mistrust and distrust of the health care system and other institutions across diverse communities.
-Racism, classism, ableism, and other systems of oppression perpetuated by societal systems are not soon forgotten by the people they affect.
+A long and ongoing history of mistreatment and abuse has fostered logical mistrust and distrust of the health care system and other institutions across many communities.
+Racism, classism, ableism, and other isms that give advantage to some groups and disadvantage to others are not soon forgotten by the people they affect.
 Mis- and disinformation also play key roles.
-It’s up to those institutions to work to demonstrate they are worthy of their communities’ trust.
+It’s up to those institutions to demonstrate they are worthy of their communities’ trust.
 Trust is the foundation of the community-driven, multisector partnerships necessary to create lasting health equity for all.

 Start Here: The Principles of Trustworthiness Toolkit